 On the other hand, governments are not always willing to acknowledge their support of irregular armed groups, meaning a partisan group may have to establish a de facto relationship through other means.
-United States officials have argued that the Taliban and al Qaeda are intimately connected.
-That connection is arguably what makes the Taliban responsible for the terrorist acts of al Qaeda.
-For that reason, it may be counterproductive for United States Officials to take the position that al Qaeda does not belong to the Taliban for the purposes of applying GPW art.
+United States officials have argued that the Taliban and Al Qaeda are intimately connected.
+That connection is arguably what makes the Taliban responsible for the terrorist acts of Al Qaeda, and thus subject to military action.
+For that reason, it may be counterproductive for United States Officials to take the position that Al Qaeda does not belong to the Taliban for the purposes of applying GPW art.
 4.